 Federal statute requires that local education agencies (LEAs) receiving Title I, Part A funds must continue to maintain fiscal effort with state and local funds.
 An LEA may receive its full Title I, Part A entitlement if either the combined fiscal effort per student or the aggregate expenditures for the preceding fiscal year was not less than 90 percent of the combined fiscal effort or aggregate expenditures for the second preceding fiscal year.
 Maintenance of Effort (MOE) is determined using state and local operating expenditures by function, excluding expenditures for community services, capital outlay, debt service, and supplementary expenses as a result of a Presidential declared disaster, as well as any expenditures from funds provided by the federal government.
 [TEA NCLB MOE Handbook]

-The Business Manager shall compute the MOE using the TEA NCLB LEA MOE Determination Calculation Tool during the budget adopted process and at the end of the fiscal year.
+The Chief Financial Officer shall compute the MOE using the TEA NCLB LEA MOE Determination Calculation Tool during the budget adopted process and at the end of the fiscal year.
 Non-compliance with NCLB MOE will result in a reduction of NCLB funds in the exact proportion by which the district fails to meet the MOE requirement; therefore, the finance department shall plan for the reduction of grant funds at the local level.
 If the NCLB MOE falls below the required level, the finance and grant management departments shall collaborate to develop a plan to bring the district into compliance with the MOE requirements.

 IDEA-B MOE